pipe-cd/pipecd/docs/content/en/docs-v0.45.x/overview/_index.md

 ## Why PipeCD?

+- Simple, unified and easy to use but powerful pipeline definition to construct your deployment
+- Same deployment interface to deploy applications of any platform, including Kubernetes, Terraform, GCP Cloud Run, AWS Lambda, AWS ECS
+- No CRD or applications' manifest changes are required; Only need a pipeline definition along with your application manifests
+- No deployment credentials are exposed or required outside the application cluster
+- Built-in deployment analysis as part of the deployment pipeline to measure impact based on metrics, logs, emitted requests
+- Easy to interact with any CI; The CI tests and builds artifacts, PipeCD takes the rest
+- Insights show metrics like lead time, deployment frequency, MTTR and change failure rate to measure delivery performance
+- Designed to manage thousands of cross-platform applications in multi-cloud for company scale but also work well for small projects

+## Characteristics in detail

 **Visibility**
 - Deployment pipeline UI shows clarify what is happening
 - Separate logs viewer for each individual deployment